-- Chemistry is fundamental to the study and analysis of propellants, environmental studies, pharmacology and forensic science; - Physics and Space Science are used in satellite remote sensing, optics and optical fibre networks and materials science; and - Mathematics and Computer Science are used in war games, operations research and financial computing.
+- · Chemistry is fundamental to the study and analysis of propellants, environmental studies, pharmacology and forensic science; - · Physics and Space Science are used in satellite remote sensing, optics and optical fibre networks and materials science; and - Mathematics and Computer Science are used in war games, operations research and financial computing.

-The Minor in Military Sciences is an interdisciplinary minor, awarded to students enrolled in four-pillar Arts degrees recognizing the unique value of the Royal Military College of Canada core curriculum.
+A minor, not linked to any individual programme, is also available through the Faculty of Science; the Minor in Military Sciences is an interdisciplinary minor, awarded to students enrolled in four-pillar Arts degrees recognizing the unique value of the Royal Military College of Canada core curriculum.
 These are the requirements for the minor in military sciences